The Wyandotte Chicken – Everything You Need To Know

 The American Poultry Association and American Bantam Association decide on what is considered a “standard breed”, and are in charge of recognizing the various breed varieties.

-When it comes to the Wyandotte breed there are currently nine recognized large fowl Wyandotte varieties together with ten recognized bantam (small fowl) varieties.
+When it comes to the breed there are currently nine recognized large fowl varieties together with ten recognized bantam (small fowl) varieties.

 The following descriptions are adapted from the explanations outlined in the book, Storey’s Illustrated Guide to Poultry Breeds.

-Female Silver Laced Wyandotte chickens have a white head with silver hues.
+A Silver Laced Wyandotte hen has a white head with silver hues.
 Their hackle feathers (or neck feathers) are also white with silver hues and black accents.

-Male Silver Laced Wyandotte chickens have their heads, necks, and saddle parts colored in white with silver hues in addition to having a black stripe that runs down the middle.
+Male Silver Laced variety have their heads, necks, and saddle parts colored in white with silver hues in addition to having a black stripe that runs down the middle.

 The rest of their body follows the same pattern as their female counterparts.

-Watch this video of Silver Laced Wyandottes raised in a farm and know more about their nature:
+Watch this video of Silver Laced variety raised on a farm and know more about their nature:

-Female Golden Laced Wyandotte chickens have a bay head with golden hues.
+A Golden Laced Wyandotte hen has a bay head with golden hues.

 Their hackle feathers are black adorned with golden bay lacing and golden bay highlights.
 The rest of the body is bay with golden hues along with black lacing only, while the hens’ tail feathers are black.